Bentleyj/BeyondPhotography/README.md

 ### Day 61

 Today I went back to the sobel edge detection and looked at combining it with pixelation.
 The result is some really interesting effects.
 I will look at doing a more binary approach next time but I'm generally quite pleased with the look.
 Basically I pixelate the picture based on whether it's a sobel edge or not.
-So aread with low edges are mofe pixelated than parts with edges.
+So areas with low edges are more pixelated than parts with edges.

 ### Day 62